-Eventually, Max and Claude Greisler (the Director of Armin Strom), got to talking about watches and the industry, and Max had been hearing about Baselworld (the world’s largest watch show that takes place every Spring), and he knew he was not racing in March, so he asked to visit them at Basel.
+Eventually, Chilton and Claude Greisler (the Director of Armin Strom), got to talking about watches and the industry, and Max had been hearing about Baselworld (the world’s largest watch show that takes place every Spring), and he knew he was not racing in March, so he asked to visit them at Basel.

 At Baselworld, he was surely blown away by the excitement of the show and the beautiful watches on display, including the full breadth of the Armin Strom watch assortment in person, and finally, during his meeting, he exclaimed: “I am going to buy my first watch today!”

 From that point, he put in an order for a customized skeletonized Armin Strom timepiece, to which he would take delivery at a later date.
 That later date ended up being Monaco, during the annual Formula One race that takes place there.
 And so, Claude, delivered the watch in-person, along with Serge Michel, the owner of Armin Strom.

-And while I do not have the exact details, I do know that during the delivery and presentation of the watch, which took place on a boat at Monaco, in front of Max’s friends (he is a bit of a showman apparently), eight more watches were sold on the spot, as once some of the wealthy collectors saw Max proudly wearing his new Armin Strom skeleton timepiece, they had to have one too.
+While I do not have the exact details, I do know that during the delivery and presentation of the watch, which took place on a boat at Monaco, in front of Max’s friends (he’s a bit of a showman apparently), eight more watches were sold on the spot, as once some of the wealthy collectors saw Max proudly wearing his new Armin Strom skeleton timepiece, they had to have one too.

-The Max Chilton Edition Edge Double Barrel comes in a 46.80 mm x 13.20 mm stainless steel case (the same dimensions as the Edge Double Barrel collection launched March 2016 at Baselworld).
+The Max Chilton Edition Edge Double Barrel comes in a 46.80 mm x 13.20 mm stainless steel case (the same dimensions as the Edge Double Barrel collection launched in March 2016 at Baselworld).
 With special grooves, the blackened bezel contrasts with the steel case middle, for a sporty look.
 The lugs and case flanks feature angular cutouts that reduce weight and add to the muscular appearance of the timepiece, which is by no means small – just the way the Max likes it.

 Like the case, the movement features geometric components, such as spider-shaped crown wheels.
 Finishing of the components includes hand-beveled edges and a unique cross-grinding finish that add to the industrial feel of the timepiece.